Czirion/Zamia-bacterial-BGCs/README.md

 - name of genome of origin
 Then paste the sequence and save it in the corason folder with `.fasta` extension

-If the genomes are in gbk format you need the `-g` flag
+If the genomes are in gbk format you need the `-g` flag.

+Run CORASON:
 ~~~shell
 run_corason core_gene.fasta path/my_genomes/gbks/ path/my_genomes/gbks/genome_of_interest -g
 ~~~